Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

 How did you find out about it?

 When did you join your company?
-What brought you to Samworth Brothers/ Melton Foods?

 How did you find the split between working and study?

-Apprentices within Technical at Samworth Brothers are very lucky.
-The Higher Level Apprentice managers ensure we get our 20% off-the-job time required for the funding, have lots of great opportunities such as training, and allow us the time we need to complete our academic work.
+I found the split between work (80%) and study (20%) good.
+I was given the independence to manage my time, so I did not get behind on assignments and study.
+The managers did their best to ensure we got our 20% off-the-job time required for the funding, had lots of great opportunities such as training, and allowed us the time we need to complete our academic work.

 When do you first become interested in Food Science?